LiskArchive/lisk-legacy-docs/build-blockchain-app.md

 For a full list of all config options and their default values, see the [List of configuration options](../lisk-sdk/configuration.md#list-of-configuration-options) or the file [config_devnet.json](https://github.com/LiskHQ/lisk-sdk/blob/development/sdk/src/samples/config_devnet.json) on GitHub.

 #### B. Register custom transaction types
 Transactions are the main way to add data to your blockchain.
-The most basic transaction types are part of almost all blockchains, for example a transaction type for creating new accounts on the network, or a transaction type to send tokens from one account to another.
+The most basic transaction type, which is part of most blockchains, is for example a transfer-transaction type to send tokens from one account to another.
 You can choose the appropriate transaction types for your application and its use case.

 For comparison, please view the [list of all transaction types](../lisk-protocol/transactions.md) which are implemented in the Lisk Protocol.